camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-templates.md

 When using [Web Modeler](/components/modeler/web-modeler/launch-cloud-modeler.md), you can create **Connector templates** [directly within the application](/components/connectors/manage-connector-templates.md) and share them with your respective organization.

-When using [Desktop Modeler](/components/modeler/desktop-modeler/index.md), you must place the **Connector templates** [within the file system](/components/modeler/desktop-modeler/element-templates/configuring-templates.md) so the modeler will pick them up.
+When using [Desktop Modeler](/components/modeler/desktop-modeler/index.md), you must place the **Connector templates** [within the file system](/components/modeler/desktop-modeler/element-templates/configuring-templates.md) so Modeler will pick them up.

 Once available, process developers can directly [use the **Connector templates** from within the modeling canvas](/components/connectors/use-connectors/index.md).